H4ckB4s3/Remove-HNSTO-warning/README.md

 </style>
 ```

-## Support

-For any issues or questions regarding the plugin, please join the [Telegram](https://t.me/h4ckb4se3) .

 ## License

 No license, no limits.
 Free to use, abuse and improve this code however you see fit.